LinEmsber/Projects/Tracing_Shared_Library/README.md

 0x8048436 <__libc_start_main@plt+6>:    0x00000868
 ```
   * After that, the program counter jump to 0x8048410.
 It is actually the address of lib_a_func_two@plt()-0x10
-  * The next instruction (0x8048416) is jump to the value of the address 0x804a008.
+  * The next instruction (0x8048416) is jump to the value of the address 0x804a008, as follows:
 ```
 0x8048410                               pushl  0x804a004
 0x8048416                               jmp    *0x804a008
 ```
+  * We can examine the content of the address 0x804a008, and we obtain it is 0xf7fee000.
+It is same as the result that we examined before _start.
 ```
 (gdb) x/x *0x804a008
 0xf7fee000:     0x8b525150